Mmo-kali/mmokali.github.io/README.md

 ### Centre for Applied AI (Sheridan College CMI)
 Student Researcher                                                                     01/2024 - 05/2024|Oakville,Canada

-• Partnered with fellow researchers on a research project titled “Objective Method for Diagnosis of Chronic Pain” in collaboration with Karmy Clinic
+• Partnered with fellow researchers on a research project titled “Objective Method for Diagnosis of Chronic Pain” in collaboration with Karmy Clinic.

 •  Conducted research on identifying Lying through facial expressions using machine learning.